What are the benefits of the recycled water that will be constructed?

 - Reliable irrigation water for parks, golf courses, school grounds, other public landscaping, vineyards and other agricultural uses, as well as industrial applications.

-- Increased water for wetland habitat restoration and stream flows for riparian habitat and fisheries recovery, and groundwater supplies.
+- Increased water for wetland habitat restoration and improved stream flows for riparian habitat and fisheries recovery, and groundwater supplies.

 Will recycled water from this project pollute rivers, creeks, streams, and local groundwater?